mltw/fit3161-62-seaco-app-2022/README.md

 cd backend
 pip install pipenv
 ```
 After running the above 2 commands, find and copy the specified location in the terminal output (eg  C:\Users\User\.virtualenvs\backend-PDWVyg3C).
 Then, you need to change the interpreter in your code editor.
 Eg for VS Code, run  **Ctrl+Shift+P**, choose **"Python: Select Interpreter"**, and **paste the copied location**.
 After that, run:
+(you may need to change your python_version in pipfile first)
 ```
 pipenv install flask flask-sqlalchemy psycopg2 python-dotenv flask-cors Flask-Mail Flask-Migrate
 ```